alex-oleshkevich/imia/docs/impersonation.md

 ## Impersonation types

 An impersonation session may be stateless and stateful.
-With stateless kind you have to always pass `_impersonate` in your URL while stateful remembers settings in the session and is active until you deactivate it.
+With stateless kind you have to always pass `_impersonate` in your URL while stateful remembers state in the session and will remain is active until you deactivate it, or till session expiration.
 The stateful depends on session.

-A stateful type will be used automatically if session middleware is added.
+> A stateful type will be used automatically if session middleware is added.

 ## Activate impersonation session